Sunk Cost Fallacy: Definition And Examples

 The sunk cost fallacy is a common cognitive bias that affects people in various aspects of life.
 This fallacy refers to the tendency of people to continue making investments or allocating resources based on the initial investment they have made, regardless of the potential for success or failure.
 The central

-Strategies for Avoiding or Minimizing Impact from the Sunk Cost Fallacy
+Practical Strategies to Overcome the Sunk Cost Fallacy

-Managing Your Triggers for Making Poor Decisions Due to the Sunk Cost Fallacy
+Managing Triggers to Avoid the Sunk Cost Fallacy

 Making decisions based on the sunk cost fallacy can be damaging, and can lead us down a path of poor choices.
 Everyone has fallen victim to this at some point in their life, and it can be challenging to overcome.
 However, by learning to manage our triggers, we can take control of our decision-making and avoid the pitfalls of the sunk cost fallacy.
 It is essential to recognize when our emotions are guiding our actions and to step back to assess the situation objectively.